Zacharie-B/OS_MemoryManage/README.md

 Dynamic memory allocation system.

 Implement a memory allocation/deallocation mechanism inspired by the famous couple malloc() / free() of the standard library.
-There are a demo app, and a test app who get an interactive , an command line and a batch mode.
+There are a demo app, and a test app who get an interactive, an command line and a batch mode.

 ## Boot tools
 <p>gcc version used to : 9.3</p>